playframework/playframework/documentation/manual/working/scalaGuide/main/tests/ScalaTestingWithSpecs2.md

 @[scalatest-exampletemplatespec](code/specs2/ExampleControllerSpec.scala)

-Or, if you are using a form that uses CRSF, you can use [`MessagesRequest`] in the template and use `Helpers.stubMessagesRequest`:
+Or, if you are using a form that uses `CSRF.formField` and requires an implicit request, you can use [`MessagesRequest`] in the template and use `Helpers.stubMessagesRequest`:

 @[scalatest-examplecsrftemplatespec](code/specs2/ExampleControllerSpec.scala)